Department of French and Italian

 Innovations in the theory and practice of French narrative from the 1850s to the present, considered in cultural, historical, and intellectual context.
 Works by Flaubert, Proust, Gide, Céline, Camus, Sarraute, Yourcenar, and others will be read in English translation.
 Prerequisite: a 200-level literature course or instructor's permission.
 Two 90-minute classes.
 T. Trezise

-FRE 367 Topics in 19th- and 20th-Century French Literature and Culture (also GSS 305) Spring LA
+FRE 367 Topics in 19th- and 20th-Century French Literature and Culture Spring LA

 Topics will range from the oeuvre and context of a single author (for example, Balzac, Baudelaire, or Beckett) to specific cultural and literary problems (modernism and the avant-garde, history as literature, women's writing).
 Prerequisite: a 200-level French course or instructor's permission.
-Staff
+C. Wampole

 FRE 371 World Literatures in French Fall, Spring LA

-An introduction to francophone societies and cultures in Europe, Africa, and America.
+An introduction to francophone societies and cultures in Europe, Africa, Asia, and America.
 Each year special attention will be paid to one of these (for example, the Caribbean, the Maghreb).
 Readings will include both literary works and works of historical and social analysis.
-Prerequisite: a 200-level course in French or instructor's permission.
-Two 90-minute seminars.
-A. Benhaïm
+Prerequisite: a 200-level course in French or instructor F. Nesbitt

 FRE 391 Topics in French Cinema (also VIS 347) Spring LA